ds5110/git-intro/github-classroom.md

 # github classroom

-Directions for instructors creating a github-classroom assignment.
+Directions for instructors to create a github-classroom assignment.

 ## Classroom setup